dougeby/IntuneDocs/InTuneDocs/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune.md

     -   User status for managed MAM activity (Protected): This report outlines the activity of each managed MAM app, on a per user basis.

-        -   It shows all apps targeted by MAM policies for each user, and break down the status of each app as checked in with MAM policies, or that was targeted with a MAM policy but the app was never checked in.
+        -   It shows all apps targeted by app protection policies for each user, and break down the status of each app as checked in with app protection policies, or that was targeted with an app protection policy but the app was never checked in.
 <br></br>
     -   User status for unmanaged MAM activity (Unprotected): This report outlines the activity of MAM-enabled apps that are currently unmanaged, on a per user basis.
 This might happen according to the following reasons:

-        -   These apps are either being used by a user or an app that is not currently targeted by a MAM policy.
+        -   These apps are either being used by a user or an app that is not currently targeted by an app protection policy.

-        -   All apps are checked in, but aren't getting any MAM policies.
+        -   All apps are checked in, but aren't getting any app protection policies.

 ![Screenshot-2](../media/MAM-reporting-4.png)